chrisfield/react-form-composer/stories/introduction/form-render-props/index.md

-# Render Prop / Child Function
+# Forms with Render Prop / Child Function
 The simple form in the introduction rendered normal jsx nodes including `Fields` as children of a `Form` node.
 This section shows two other ways you can use to render forms: Render prop and Child render functions.

 #### Render prop